Tracking

 No-strings-attached deals: you gift your product with no expectations whatsoever.

 The core difference is in the expectations from the influencer.
-In barter deals, you expect the creator to post a certain number of deliverables after receiving your product.
+In barter deals, the creator agrees to post a certain number of deliverables after receiving your product.
 In the no-strings-attached approach, there’s no such obligation.
 A creator is free to post or not post about you.

 There’s no better approach.
 Which option you should choose depends on your goals with the gifting campaign.
 Ieva Rees, Influencer gifting team lead at BURGA, practices a mix of both, for instance: